BY MICHAEL WYNSCHENK, CEO of HUNTER COMMUNICATIONS

 4. Support Remote Learning

-Our classroom teachers should be properly equipped to teach remotely from their homes, using Pandemic proof internet with the fastest available speeds for $25 or less per month.
+Our classroom teachers should be properly equipped to teach remotely from their homes, using pandemic-proof internet with the fastest available speeds for $25 or less per month.
 These speeds would be up to 1 Gig, generally recognized as the fastest home internet available.